tt2973355-wq/Induction_2025/README.md

-He told us about machin# Induction_2025
+After that we hHe told us about machin# Induction_2025
 # Day 1
 ## 30th June 2025
 ### My first day in college.